Updated January 2018

 Instead of hiring out, you can work to build up the employees you already have to shape them into being great at both their job, and the possible opportunities in the future.
 This, in turn, helps you save money and resources along with aiding in any strengths and weaknesses that arise

 It improves employee satisfaction, which improves engagement, which improves performance…

 Perhaps at the core of all the benefits of effective continuous feedback is employee satisfaction.
 According to the Society for Human Resource Management 2015 Employee Job Satisfaction and Engagement Report, 55% of employees reported that communication between employees and senior management was very important to them.
 It’s difficult to feel connected to senior management when your only contact with her is once, or maybe twice per year!

 What’s more is that employees who have regular meetings with their managers are three times more likely to be engaged than employees who don’t and employees are seven (yes, SEVEN) times more likely to be engaged when their managers hold them accountable for the projects and tasks they are working on.
 Since we’re keeping score, let’s end on this note: according to the 2015 Strengths @Work survey, 71% of employees who believe their managers can name their strengths feel more engaged and energized in their work.
 What more could you ask for?

-The truth is, if employee engagement and satisfaction isn’t a main focus of yours – it should be.
-Not only are you missing out on all these awesome benefits, but you’re decreasing your retention and recruitment abilities.
-And, these all create a whole set of problems that should be saved for an entirely different blog post.
-Today’s employees is all about loving where they work and what they do.
-And, if you can’t compete with that, you and your company are going to get left behind, making finding talent and keeping it all the more difficult as time goes on.
+The truth is, if employee engagement and job satisfaction aren’t important to you – they should be.
+Not only are you missing out on these benefits, but you’re decreasing your retention and recruitment abilities.
+Today’s employees want to love where they work and what they do.
+And, if you can’t compete with that, you and your company are going to be left behind, making quality talent acquisition and retention more difficult.
+Especially during times of low unemployment.